itsuki8914/Voice-morphing-RelGAN/README.md

 # Voice-morphing-RelGAN
-A implementation of Voice-morphing using RelGAN with TensorFlow.
+A implementation of Voice-morphing using RelGAN(image translation) with TensorFlow.

 This is under experiment now.